ArmaanMcleod/PoshJsonWebToken/docs/en-US/Test-JsonWebToken.md

 The `Test-JsonWebToken` cmdlet can be used to ensure Json Web Token (JWT) is valid.

-The following symmetric hash algorithms support secret key:

-+ `HS256` - HMAC with SHA-256
-+ `HS384` - HMAC with SHA-384
-+ `HS512` - HMAC with SHA-512

-The following asymmetric hash algorithms support certificates:

-+ `RS256` - RSA Signature with SHA-256
-+ `RS384` - RSA Signature with SHA-384
-+ `RS512` - RSA Signature with SHA-512
-+ `ES256` - P-256 curve and SHA-256
-+ `ES384` - P-384 curve and SHA-384
-+ `ES512` - P-512 curve and SHA-512

-The above algorithms ensures *strict validation* is performed on the Json Web Token (JWT).
+This cmdlet also ensures *strict validation* is performed on the Json Web Token (JWT).
-This means that you will specify which algorithm you are expecting to receive in the header.
+This means that you will specify which algorithm and/or encryption you are expecting to receive in the header.

 ## EXAMPLES